SuperTapood/Cudheart/roadmap.md

 - [ ] manually handle all possible exceptions (because cpp exceptions suck)
 - [ ] fix vander
 - [ ] add some meta data
+- [ ] maybe add additional functionality to Complex and String
 - [ ] add shape equals to both matrix and vector
 - [ ] replace cpp funcs in cuda namespaces with using
 - [ ] divide functions into pragma regions